Proof Before Power

 It does not replace operational systems.

-• Evidence structures that withstand audit and litigation
+• evidence structures designed for audit and litigation

 This is pre-incident authorization clarity.

-It ensures that decisions can be reconstructed after scrutiny — not merely observed in logs.
+It ensures that decisions can be independently reconstructed — not merely observed.

 Institutions rarely fail from lack of information.